Axstoria/Axstoria-Software/Docs/testing_policy.md

 ### As a developper

-As a developper your responsabilities are to ensure your code is safe, easy to read and commented for anyone who comes after you.
+As a developper your responsibilities are to ensure your code is safe, easy to read and commented for anyone who comes after you.
 You must write your codes properly and make sure that they are up to date and most importantly not erasing any blocking test.
 The responsibility of the code you write and the correction of the bug that emerges from it is solely on you.

 ### As a reviewer

 As a reviewer you must be careful when you read the code of a fellow developper and pay proper attention to any typo and easy mistakes that you could come across.
-You must not half-ass your inspection and actually understand the code you reviewed as if the developper is not available you will be asked to correct it.
+You must not half-ass your inspection and actually understand the code you reviewed, as if the developper is not available you will be asked to correct it.

 ### As a tester

-As a tester you must be thorough in your testing and make sure to test every possibility to ensure that every bug and mistakes can be catched and corrected in due time.
+As a tester you must be thorough in your testing and make sure to test every possibility to ensure that every bug and mistake can be caught and corrected in due time.

 # Tests types